openupm/openupm-next/apps/docs/docs/docs/privacy.md

 OpenUPM's website uses Google Analytics to collect and analyze data about visitors to its websites.
 You can read [the privacy policy for Google Analytics online](https://www.google.com/analytics/terms/).
 You can opt-out of Google Analytics by installing a [free browser extension](https://tools.google.com/dlpage/gaoptout).

-### OpenUPM uses Gravatar.
+### OpenUPM uses Google AdSense.

-The website uses [Gravatar](https://gravatar.com), a free online service from [Automattic](https://automattic.com/) for hosting user avatar pictures.
-When you request a page on the OpenUPM website that shows an avatar, your computer also sends a request to Gravatar.
-You can read [the privacy policy for Gravatar online](http://gravatar.com/privacy).
+The website uses [Google AdSense](https://www.google.com/adsense/start/), an online service from [Google](https://www.google.com/) for displaying targeted advertisements.
+When you request a page on the OpenUPM website that shows an advertisement, your computer also sends a request to Google AdSense.
+You can read [the privacy policy for Google AdSense online](https://policies.google.com/technologies/ads).

+### OpenUPM uses Partnerize.

+The website uses [Partnerize](https://partnerize.com/), a leading partnership automation solution for global brands.
+When you interact with a page on the OpenUPM website that includes a Partnerize feature, your computer also sends a request to Partnerize.
+You can read [the privacy policy for Partnerize online](https://partnerize.com/en/privacy-policy).

 ### OpenUPM uses content delivery networks.